Kaiser Permanente, San Francisco Internal Medicine Residency Program

 Highlights

-- A partnership between the Internal Medicine Residency Program at Kaiser Permanente San Francisco, the UCSF Department of Epidemiology and Biostatistics and the UC Berkeley School of Public Health.
+- A partnership between the Internal Medicine Residency Program at Kaiser Permanente San Francisco, the Public Health and General Preventive Medicine Residency in the UCSF Department of Epidemiology and Biostatistics, and the UC Berkeley School of Public Health.

-- A four-year program, with the PGY-3 year dedicated to earning a Master of Public Health degree from the UC Berkeley School of Public Health.
+- A four-year program, with the PGY-3 year focused on earning a Master of Public Health degree from the UC Berkeley School of Public Health.
 Tuition expenses are covered while the resident receives a full PGY-3 salary.

 - IM/PM residents serve as chief residents during their PGY-4 year.